sosialistaflokkurinn/ekklesia/docs/guides/PR29_CAMPAIGN_LEARNINGS.md

 **Pattern**:
 - Draft 5 responses at a time
-- Present batch to user for review
+- Present batch to user for reviGraphQLew
 - User approves with "samþykkt" → Post immediately
 - Move to next batch